C4RR0T02/Server-and-Cloud-Security/Server Security Basics.md

     - System Incompatibilities
     - Human error
     - Cyber Attacks
-- Includes company's procedue and policy to recover from such events
+- Includes company's procedure and policy to recover from such events
 - Organisations sensitive to risk of disaster will develop effective and documented Disaster Recovery Plan (DRP)
     - Identify scenarios of natural and non natural disaster and options for protecting system
     - Identify task, resources and responsibility for responding to the disaster